$300/year

 In the case of cryptocurrencies, an individual or organisation can occasionally be identified and is creating an expectation of profit from investing in that coin or token.

 The SEC categorises cryptocurrencies that fit all four criteria as securities and enforces them to strict terms and regulations.
-An example of how it relates to cryptocurrencies is Bill Hinman’s famous statement.
+Bill Hinman's famous statement is an example of how it relates to cryptocurrencies.

 Bill Hinman is the former director of SEC’s Corporate Finance Division, and according to his statement,